openml/automlbenchmark/docs/benchmark_datasets.md

 ## Final List
-The first iteration of our benchmark as presented in the paper, contained 39 classification datasets.
+The first iteration of our benchmark as presented in the paper contained 39 classification datasets.
 For the full list of datasets and their characteristics see [OpenML Study 218](https://www.openml.org/s/218) or its [table view](https://www.openml.org/search?q=tags.tag%3Astudy_218&type=data&table=1&size=39).

 ## The Future